ryzary/glassdoor_project/README.md

 ## EDA
 Few Highlight:

 ## Model
 I transformed the categorical variables into dummy variables and split them into train and test sets (80%&20%).

+I chose Lasso and Random Forest Regression for the prediction, implemented using scikit-learn with MAE as the evaluation score.
+I utilized GridSearchCV to find the best estimators.

+## Performance (MAE)
+- Lasso Regression: -17.757
+- Random Forrest: -18.049